 "It's a tremendous honor to be recognized by the American Association of Geographers, especially as the association represents such an extremely broad spectrum of scholars and subject matter," Fotheringham said.

 Fotheringham says the future remains bright for GIS and spatial analyis.

 "With the advent of huge volumes of spatial data being made available, there has never been such a demand for geographers who can make sense of these data in order for us to make more informed decisions,” he said.
 “The bottleneck is no longer in spatial data collection; it is in spatial data analysis.”

-Fotheringham will receive his award during the 2019 AAG Annual Meeting in April.
+Fotheringham received his award during the 2019 AAG Annual Meeting in April 2019.